-LUX has been installed in the Davis Campus at the 4,850-foot level of the Sanford Underground Research Facility.
-The great depth of the Davis Campus will shield the LUX detector from the noise of cosmic radiation found on the surface of the earth.
-The LUX detector also has been installed in a 71,600-gallon tank of pure, deionized water, that will further protect the experiment from extraneous "noise," such as naturally occurring radiation from the surrounding rock.
+The great depth of the Davis Campus shields the LUX detector from the noise of cosmic radiation found on the surface of the earth.
+The LUX detector was installed in a 71,600-gallon tank of pure, deionized water, that will further protect the experiment from extraneous "noise," such as naturally occurring radiation from the surrounding rock.

 The LUX international collaboration includes 17 universities and laboratories.
 They are: